wehr-to/netmiko-ops-scripts/Do's-And-Dont's/Do's.md

 Why? real world scripts should log events be it successes, failures, and timestamps

 10: Test on sims or non-production first
-Why? i should not have to explain this (BIG no no)
+Why?
+I should not have to explain this (BIG no-no)